Professor Brett Greatley-Hirsch

 Profile

 I joined Leeds in 2016 as University Academic Fellow in Textual Studies and Digital Editing.
-I was promoted to Associate Professor in 2021.
+I was promoted to Associate Professor in 2021 and Professor in 2024.
 Previously, I was an ARC Discovery Early Career Research Fellow and Assistant Professor of English at the University of Western Australia (2013–16).
 I have held research fellowships in Australia, Canada, Ireland, the UK and USA.

 Responsibilities